Deep Policy Iteration with Integer Programming for Inventory Management: Proof of Proposition

+We start by focusing on property (iii) and show that $\hat{f}^s_\eta(a)$ uniformly converges to $\mathbb{E}[g(s,a,D)]$ with probability 1.
+Consequently, to prove this result, we prove two main properties of $g(s,a,d)$: (\texttt{p}-i) $g(s,a,d)$ is \textit{continuous} in $a$ for almost every $d \in D$, and (\texttt{p}-ii) $g(s,a,d)$ is dominated by an \textit{integrable function}.
+To prove (\texttt{p}-ii), we show that $g(s,a,d) \leq C<\infty$ w.p.
+1 $\forall a \in \mathcal{A}(s)$.
+First, notice that $g(s,a,d)$ is an affine function of the immediate reward $R(s,a,d)$ and NN approximation of the value-to-go function.
+By assumption, the immediate reward follows properties (\texttt{p}-i) and (\texttt{p}-ii).
+Hence, to show these properties for $g(s,a,d)$, we only need to illustrate that the value-to-go estimation also follows these properties.
 Consider the value-to-go approximation, simply denoted as $\hat{V}_{\theta}(\mathcal{T}(s,a,d))$ with $\theta= (c,\{(W_k, b_k)\}_{k=1}^{K-1})$ denoting the parameters of the $K$-layer ReLU-network.
-As $\mathcal{T}(s,a,d)$ is continuous and $\hat{V}_{\theta}(s)$ is continuous, $\hat{V}_{\theta}(\mathcal{T}(s,a,d))$ is continuous.
-Note that $\mathcal{T}(s,a,d)$ lies in a bounded space for any realization of the uncertainty $d$.
-Furthermore, since the parameters of the NN $\theta$ are bounded, the outcome of each hidden layer, and subsequently the outcome of the NN are also bounded.
-This proves that the NN is uniformly dominated by an integrable function.
-Then, following Proposition 8 of \cite{shapiro2003monte}, we have uniform convergence of $g^\eta(s,a,d)$ to $\mathbb{E}[g(s,a,D)]$ w.p.
-1. Finally, convergence of the optimal solution follows from a direct application of Theorem 5.3 of \cite{shapiro2014lectures}, where we have used the fact that for all $s$ the set of feasible actions is a bounded polyhedron $\mathcal{A}(s)$ and that for any $\eta$, the set of optimal actions $\hat{\pi}^{\eta}(s)$ is non-empty.
+As $\mathcal{T}(s,a,d)$ is continuous and $\hat{V}_{\theta}(s)$ is continuous, $\hat{V}_{\theta}(\mathcal{T}(s,a,d))$ is continuous which proves (\texttt{p}-i).
+Next, note that $\mathcal{T}(s,a,d)$ lies in a bounded space for any realization of the uncertainty $d$.
+Furthermore, since the parameters of the NN ($\theta$) are bounded, the outcome of each hidden layer, and subsequently the outcome of the NN are also bounded.
+This proves that the NN is uniformly dominated by an integrable function which proves (\texttt{p}-ii).
+Then, following Proposition \ref{prop:shapiro2}, we have uniform convergence of $g^\eta(s,a,d)$ to $\mathbb{E}[g(s,a,D)]$ w.p.
+1. This proves property (iii).
+Properties (i), (ii) and (iv) are a direct consequence of the assumptions we make on the solution of Problem (\ref{eq:SAA2}).
+In particular, for all $s$ the set of feasible actions is a bounded polyhedron $\mathcal{A}(s)$ and that for any $\eta$, the set of optimal actions $\hat{\pi}^{\eta}(s)$ is non-empty.
 This proves the final result. $\square $

 While the above proof assumes that the action space is continuous, one can extend the results in the case of discrete action spaces as well.
 See \cite{kim2015guide} for a discussion on the techniques used for extending the analysis to this setting.